 ACKNOWLEDGEMENTS

 This survey was conducted by the Yunnan Institute of Parasitic Diseases and Tibet Centers for Disease Control and Prevention.
-We sincerely thank all of the participants who were involved in this investigation, including the Centers for Disease Control (Institute/Station of Schistosomiasis Control) and related hospitals in Dali, Diqing, Kunming, Lijiang, Chuxiong, Nujiang, Zhaotong, Qujing, and Baoshan.
+We sincerely thank all the participants who were involved in this investigation, including the Centers for Disease Control (Institute/Station of Schistosomiasis Control) and related hospitals in Dali, Diqing, Kunming, Lijiang, Chuxiong, Nujiang, Zhaotong, Qujing, and Baoshan.

 REFERENCES